How Far Back Do Education Background Checks Go?

 What Do Education Background Checks Reveal?

-A standard education background check will typically reveal the following information:
+It will typically reveal the following information:

-Education background checks typically do not reveal the following:
+It typically does not reveal the following:

 Sometimes, if an employer has a legitimate business reason, they may request additional information like GPA or honors earned.
 This is more common in fields where academic performance is directly relevant to the job, such as teaching or research.